During 2017 we have made significant changes to what we do here at Bread Matters.

 Veronica is a cook, facilitator and host who brings people together around a table of vital and nutritious food, where great things can begin to happen.
 She enjoyed a successful career in family court social work as an independent advocate for children, family mediatior, trainer and editor of childcare law journals.
 She has now turned her attention to the significance of food beyond its function as fuel for the body.

 Veronica was the founding chair of the board of directors at Breadshare Community-supported Bakery and creates collaborations between Bread Matters and young volunteering groups, food networks, local businesses, renewable energy providers and others.
 She understands the complexity of issues involved in social inclusion and the barriers that can stand in the way of food justice, health equality and meaningful community involvement.
-Veronica is developing Bread Matters' not-for-profit work in a way that makes these values explicit.
+Veronica has developed Bread Matters' not-for-profit work in a way that makes these values explicit.

 Emma Sinclair joined Bread Matters early in 2015 as our part-time organic grower and administrator.

 When you buy everyday breadmaking equipment such as proving baskets, tins, gloves, books and sourdough starters, it will usually be Emma who deals with your order.
-(Larger and more specialised equipment such as ovens and mills are Andrew's department.)
+(Larger and more specialised equipment such as ovens are Andrew's department.)

 Emma is usually here on Mondays and Thursdays, so those are good mornings to collect your order in person if you live locally.
 However, please be sure to telephone first to check there is someone here to help you.